 These are capacity-building grants.
 Eligibility is monitored by the Division through data submitted by subrecipients to determine that outreach is being made to the target population for each grant.
-It is not necessary for the auditors to test eligibility at the local level.

 Prescription Drug Prevention Programs

 Youth from ages 12-17 and adults age 18 and over, parents, families and community members are eligible for participation in this program.
 The five counties of Columbus, Dare, Mitchell, Nash and Stokes have been targeted based on data indicators of a high rate of prescription drug use and misuse in these counties.